-*Savings are calculated as cost of a new book by number of course enrollments as of Spring 2019.
+*Savings are calculated as cost of a new book by number of course enrollments as of Summer 2019.

 - See if the library has your course text as an electronic book.
 In many cases, the library has purchased the ebook version of assigned course textbooks.
 These texts can be accessed when you want, where you want, and at no cost to you!

 Search for e-books or Ask Us here.